kssrikar4/COBRApy-GUI/README.md

     * [Streamlit Documentation](https://docs.streamlit.io/)
     * [Streamlit GitHub Repository](https://github.com/streamlit/streamlit)

-Their work has advanced the fields of computational biology and web development, respectively, and made projects like `COBRApy_GUI` feasible.
+Their work has advanced the fields of computational biology and web development, respectively, and made projects like `COBRApy-GUI` feasible.

 ### License